gsdlab/claferMPS/README.md

 #### PowerWindowSystem in plain Clafer

 Expand the model `Architecture` and inspect modules `EAST-ADL` and `AutomotiveConcepts`, which define the architecture DSL.
-The actual model created using these concepts begins with the model `S01_Technical_Feature_Model` followed by functional analysis and design.
+The actual architecture created using these concepts begins with the module `S01_Technical_Feature_Model` followed by functional analysis and design.

 For more information about this model and the EAST-ADL methodology, refer to Alexandr Murashkin's thesis [Automotive Electronic/Electric Architecture Modeling, Design Exploration and Optimization using Clafer](https://uwspace.uwaterloo.ca/handle/10012/8780).